The following are some dog socialization mistakes to avoid.

 That’s different for every dog, obviously.

-Visiting a dog friendly café is no big deal to Ace.
+Visiting a dog friendly café was no big deal to Ace.
 It would’ve been a bit much for my previous dog.
 Just walking around the neighborhood is challenging enough for others.

 You want to challenge your dog a little, but not too much.